GI6P01 - Project 1 Year (2018/19)

 This module providing an advanced research element for PIR undergraduate courses aims to:

-- enable the student to demonstrate an understanding of a complex body of knowledge, and be able to apply analytical techniques and problem solving and project management skills.
+• enable the student to demonstrate an understanding of a complex body of knowledge, and be able to apply analytical techniques, problem solving and project management skills.

 Students will receive guidance in topic selection and research investigation in lectures/workshops, and personal tutorials with their supervisor.
-There will, be a series of Lectures/ Workshops the purpose of which will be to provide guidelines on Project Writing, Choosing Topics, Researching and Presenting Work: Registration Form; Your Supervisor; Preparation; Organisation of Materials; Collecting Information; Methodology; Schedules and Deadlines; Reflective Report; Research Proposal; The Supervisor’s Role; Presentation and Writing; Bibliographies and Referencing; Quotations; Avoiding Plagiarism; Guide to Electronic Resources; The Internet; Databases; Guide to other Library Resources; Summary; Guidelines for assessment; Final Registration of Titles; Return of your registration form and research proposal.
+There will be a series of Lectures/Workshops the purpose of which will be to provide guidelines on Dissertation Writing, Choosing a Topic, Researching and Presenting Work, Role of the Supervisor; Preparation; Organisation of Materials; Collecting Information; Methodology; Research Proposal; Bibliographies and Referencing; Quotations; Avoiding Plagiarism; Guide to Electronic Resources; The Internet; Databases; Guide to other Library Resources.
+LO 1-5

 The module will be delivered through lectures/workshops and personal supervision.
 There will be a blended approach to learning so that contact time with academic staff is complemented by a range of on-line resources, particularly delivered by using Weblearn.
-In completing the Project Students are expected to develop skills to enable them to: Select and define a topic of research; Produce a research plan; Display analytical capability; Work on their own under the guidance of a supervisor; Understand how to conduct research at undergraduate honours level - this may involve: Searching for, consulting and organising Primary and Secondary Source Material; Making Notes; Submitting properly referenced work in accordance with academic standards; Discovering the potential and limitations of the Internet; Write up a dissertation that is a coherent academic study.
-15% of the assessment on the module is allocated to a report that the student produces on the research process and their experiences thereof.
-Students keep a record of their research activity as their project progresses.
-They set themselves some realistic learning aims and objectives for the research and agree these with their supervisor in advance.
-They draw the analysis together thematically producing a set of learning outcomes and comparing them with original goals in the final report.
+In completing the dissertation students are expected to develop skills to enable them to: Select and define a topic of research; Produce a research plan; Display analytical capability; Work on their own under the guidance of a supervisor; Understand how to conduct research at undergraduate honours level - this may involve: Searching for, consulting and organising Primary and Secondary Source Material; Making Notes; Submitting properly referenced work in accordance with academic standards; Discovering the potential and limitations of the Internet; Write up a dissertation that is a coherent academic study.

 On successful completion of this module students will be able to:

-- Develop a final profile of personal/professional attributes within the context of qualities and transferable skills, including self evaluation, necessary for employment and further study or professional development.
+3) Develop a final profile of personal/professional attributes within the context of qualities and transferable skills, including self-evaluation, necessary for employment and further study or professional development.

-- Understand how to conduct research at an advanced undergraduate level.
+5) Understand how to conduct research at an advanced undergraduate level

 Students have to register their initial research interests in week 2 of the semester of commencement.